iivmok/SophiaLex/README.md

 Mathematical expression lexer and parser in C#

-Comes with unit tests and a test window.
+Comes with unit tests and a test window, although **the project is unfinished**.

 ![Screenshot](http://i.imgur.com/NOkJxnW.png)